kidscancode/godot_recipes/src/content/physics/kinematic_to_rigidbody.md

                     false, 4, PI/4, false)
 ```

 Now if you try to move, you'll see that the kinematic body just stops on collision.
-Now it can't push the rigid body at all.
+It can't push the rigid body at all.

 ![alt](/godot_recipes/img/inf_inertia2.gif)

 To give the colliding body a "push" we'll need to apply an impulse.
-An impulse is an instantaneous "kick" - think a bat hitting a ball.
+An impulse is an instantaneous "kick" - think of a bat hitting a ball.
 This is as opposed to a force, which is a continuous "push" on an object.

 ```gdscript
 # This represents the player's inertia.